cal-a-mari/mbatilando.github.io/_posts/2014-12-30-automatic-reference-counting-in-swift.markdown

 	shiba3 = nil // Deallocating: Shibi

 ###Strong Reference Cycles
-Pretty simple, however if two instances reference each other, a strong reference cycle occurs and both instances will not be deallocated even if we remove the references from the variables (leading to memory leaks):
+Pretty simple; however if two instances reference each other, a strong reference cycle occurs and both instances will not be deallocated even if we remove the references from the variables (leading to memory leaks):

 	class Animal {